-- If it expires and you forget to renew it, you could lose your blog.
+- If it expires and you forget to renew it, you could lose your domain name forever.

 It’s a scary thought isn’t it?
-One day you could wake up to find blog’s fallen off the internet.
-All that hard work and effort, gone, in a puff of smoke.
+One day you could wake up to find your website’s fallen off the internet and somebody else owns the domain because they bought it when it became available again.

 Let’s dig a little deeper into what all this really means.